SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 - Running cars typically get $100 to $300 more than non-running ones, but online buyers will make an offer on both.

-- All four major buyers guarantee their quotes for 7 days, giving you time to shop around before committing.
+- All four major buyers (Peddle, Wheelzy, CashForCars, CarBrain) guarantee their quotes for 7 days, giving you time to shop around before committing.

-- Payment happens at pickup before the tow truck leaves, not days later.
+- Payment happens at pickup before the tow truck leaves.

-- A replacement title costs $5.45 in person at TxDMV and takes about 2 weeks to arrive.
+- A replacement title costs $5.45 in person at TxDMV, or $2 by mail.
+Mail processing takes at least 15 days.

 - Private sales can bring $700 to $1,000 but require patience, meeting strangers, and dealing with no-shows.